MYusufY/ButtonStates/README.md

 # ButtonStates by master_mugen
 An Arduino library for handling button actions and debouncing.

-The button needs to be wired to ground.
+PREREQUISITES: The button needs to be wired to ground.
 The library declares the pin with an INPUT_PULLUP.

 Instantiate a button:
 ```cpp